What Does A Temperament Test Tell Me About Myself, And Where Can I Take One?

 Understanding Personality With BetterHelp

 As discussed above, if you want to work through difficult-to-understand emotions that may be related to your personality or overall mental health, online therapy is a valuable resource.
-With BetterHelp, you’ll have access to one of thousands of mental health professionals, from all over the US, and beyond—not just those who happen to operate in your area.
-Because there are more potential options, you’ll have a better chance of connecting with a therapist who knows how to help you with your specific concerns and matches with your preferences.
+Because there are more potential options, you’ll have a better chance of connecting with a therapist who knows how to help you with your specific concerns and matches your preferences.
 A licensed counselor can guide you on the path to better mental health and a better understanding of your temperament.
 Read below for counselor reviews, from those who have sought help in the past.

 You're born with a certain temperament, but this doesn't mean you can't evolve.
 If you speak to a counselor, you can learn to overcome any potentially negative personality traits.
 If you want to be more extroverted, introverted, empathetic, or any other personality traits, a mental health professional can help.